A pumpkin roulade is a delicious and elegant dessert that is perfect for fall.

-Chef TIP: Purchase a new ground ginger for maximum flavor at the grocery store.
-Over a short period the flavor softens.
+Chef TIP: Purchase new ground ginger for maximum flavor at the grocery store.
+Over a short period, the flavor softens.

-Next, add the flour, salt, and sift the ingredients until everything moves through the mesh strainer.
+Next, add the flour, and salt, and sift the ingredients until everything moves through the mesh strainer.

-Now add dry ingredients into the mixer with the wet ingredients.
+Now add the dry ingredients to the mixer with the wet ingredients.
 Add a little bit at a time to avoid lumps.

 Using a cookie sheet, add a piece of parchment paper that fits, and spray with a non-stick spray.
 Spray the cookie sheet as well before laying down the parchment paper.

 Pour the batter on top of the parchment paper and smooth it out to the edges.
 Lastly, tap the cookie sheet on the counter a few times to release extra air bubbles.

-Bake in the preheated oven @ 375 degrees for around 12 minutes, or until you can touch the pumpkin roulade and no indention appears.
+Bake in the preheated oven at 375 degrees for around 12 minutes, or until you can touch the pumpkin roulade and no indention appears.

 I like to remove the cooked pumpkin roulade from the cookie sheet as soon as I can handle touching it.
 Find a place on the counter and lay it down, do not remove the underneath parchment paper yet.

 While the pumpkin roulade is baking, layout a kitchen towel.
 Place a piece of parchment paper in the middle and crimp the edges, so the paper lays flat.

-Sprinkle powder sugar all over the parchment paper.
+Sprinkle powdered sugar all over the parchment paper.
 Cover completely.

-Lay the baked pumpkin roulade down on top of the parchment paper with the powder sugar.
+Lay the baked pumpkin roulade on top of the parchment paper with the powder sugar.
 Parchment paper side up.

 Move the pumpkin roulade to the very front edge of the parchment paper.

 Then, move the parchment paper to the edge of the kitchen towel.

-Slowly roll the kitchen towel making sure the first roll is tight.
-The compact rolling will ensure a nice clean presentation/swirl.
+Slowly roll the kitchen towel, making sure the first roll is tight.
+The compact rolling will ensure a nice clean presentation and swirl.

 Set it to the side and make the cream cheese crystallized ginger filling while it sets up and cools a bit.